by Editorial Staff February 18, 2023

 Appropriate Socks Length for the Occasion

 The longer the sock you wear, the more formal the occasion.
 That's the general rule, and it works.
-No-show socks are for the most casual of occasions, mid-calf are for great for work suits and other semi-formal attire, and over-the-calf are perfect for the most formal occasions.
+No-show socks are for the most casual of occasions, mid-calf are for great for work suits and other semi-formal attire, and over-the-calf are perfect for everything up to and including the most formal occasions.
 If you've got a black tie event on the horizon, be sure to read our guide to tuxedo socks.

 Shop Dress Socks